89 Days of Summer

 Friday 27th May, 2016 marked one of the biggest milestones in the kaleidoscopic rabbit hole that seems to be my teaching career; it was the day I said goodbye to my first cohort of Year 11s.
 For the past two years, I’ve been wrestling with the same kids who’ve tried and tested me physically, emotionally and borderline psychologically.
 It seems that somewhere in the midst of petty and pointless arguments and sincere glimpses of humanity, I’ve grown to attached to these kids and their company.
 A part of me wishes that I could have had a small peek into the long path they’re about to embark on while the other is swiftly shooing them through my classroom door and shutting it frankly behind them.
 It’s so strange that the epic battles we had in the beginning are like distant memories now.
 They’re like waves lapping slowly on the shoreline after a long, hard day.
 It seems like a pretty bizarre comparison, but it reminds me of a moment in Christopher Nolan’s 'The Dark Knight'.
 It’s the moment when Gotham, for now, seems to have been overcome by a melancholy peace.
 The Joker has been defeated, the pariah has long since left and the ‘White Knight’ has been laid to rest.
 Nobody really knows what the future holds and everyone’s too exhausted to talk about it.
 That’s how I feel- not about Year 11, but about this path that's winding before me.

 Being a teacher is hard.
-They do tell you this when you first sign up, but you're too naive to even believe that it applies to you.
-So, inevitably, sometime between late nights buried under piles of books, countless OFSTED visits and those early mornings when you're just looking forward to the end of the day, you can't help but wonder what possessed you do to this.
-Honestly, I wish I could fully explain the emotional baggage some parts of this life leaves you with, but this isn't the time or space.
-I guess being responsible for children was always going to be difficult.
+They do tell you this when you first sign up, but at that point, you're too naive to even believe that it applies to you.
+At some point in between late nights buried under a pile of books and the early mornings you're just looking forward to the end of the day, you can't help but wonder what possessed you do to this.
+I genuinely wish I could fully explain the emotional baggage some parts of this life leaves you with.
+Then there are other times when I just wish I had Dumbledore's pensieve and could compartmentalise better.
+I guess it's a tough one.

-When it comes down to it though, I see the benefits of being a teacher.
+When it comes down to it, I see the benefits of being a teacher.
 I love my job- hate the paperwork- but I guess that’s the nature of life.
 You can’t have it all.
-I think I’ve come to some sort of realisation though and it’s taken events of the week to actually figure this out.
+I think I’ve come to some sort of realisation though and it’s taken events of today to actually figure this out.
 It’s been a long year.
 I know others have had it more difficult, but hardship is subjective.
 If it affects the heart, it’s hardship all the same.

 But you trudge through it anyway because there’s a light in there somewhere and you know it.